Murder of Angela Samota

 1984 murder in Texas, U.S.

-The murder of Angela Samota occurred on October 13, 1984, when she was attacked in her apartment, raped, and killed.
-The case remained unsolved until DNA evidence surfaced in the 2000s, following which, charges for rape and murder were brought against a convicted, already imprisoned rapist, Donald Andrew Bess Jr.
+The murder of Angela Samota occurred on October 13, 1984, when the 20-year-old American college student was attacked in her apartment, raped, and killed.

+The case remained unsolved until DNA evidence surfaced in the 2000s, identifying Donald Andrew Bess, Jr. as the suspect in her death.
+He was already in prison on rape charges in a separate case.
+Bess was tried, convicted and sentenced to death in the Samota case, but died in prison before the death sentence was executed.

 Background

 Angela "Angie" Marie Samota was born on September 19, 1964, in Alameda, California, the youngest of five siblings, to father Frank Samota, who died almost a year after her birth, and mother Betty Ruth Samota, née Train.
 She enrolled at the Southern Methodist University in Dallas, Texas and was a part of the Zeta Tau Alpha sorority.
 She was studying computer science and electrical engineering and staying at a condo apartment her parents had bought for her, in which she soon had a close friend, Sheila Wysocki, move in as a guest.
 They had been room mates at the SMU as freshmen.